 Caffeine Content Overview

-If you’re an espresso lover, then you know that one of the main draws of this delicious drink is its unique and potent flavor.
-But what many people don’t realize is that espresso also packs a serious punch when it comes to caffeine content!
+If you’re a coffee lover, then you know that one of the main draws of this delicious drink is its unique and potent flavor.
+But what many people don’t realize is that it also packs a serious punch when it comes to caffeine content!

 The exact amount of caffeine in espresso can vary widely.
 It all depends on several factors including type of bean used, roast level, grind size and brewing method.
 Generally speaking, though, a 1 oz shot of straight espresso contains around 64-104 mg of caffeine.
 Double shots usually range between 128-208 mg.
 Espresso drinks like lattes and cappuccinos contain less than straight shots due to the added milk or cream which dilutes them slightly.